-As at the date hereof, and prior to the effective date of the Consolidation: (i) the Company is authorized to issue one class and one series of shares divided into a maximum number of 100,000,000,000 common shares of no par value (each, a "Common Share"); and (ii) the Company has outstanding 683,156,949 Common Shares, each of which carries one vote.
-Please see "Business to be Considered at the Meeting - Consolidation" (below) for details regarding the potential effects of the Consolidation on the foregoing.
+As at the date hereof: (i) the Company is authorized to issue one class and one series of shares divided into a maximum number of 100,000,000,000 common shares of no par value (each, a "Common Share"); and (ii) the Company has outstanding 851,141,418 Common Shares, each of which carries one vote.

 The outstanding Common Shares were listed for trading on the Toronto Stock Exchange (the "TSX") on April 13, 2005 and are currently listed under the symbol "TLO".
-The record date for the determination of shareholders entitled to receive notice of the Meeting has been fixed as May 19, 2021 (the "Record Date").
+The record date for the determination of shareholders entitled to receive notice of the Meeting has been fixed as May 12, 2023 (the "Record Date").
+As at the Record Date, the Company had outstanding 851,141,418 Common Shares.
 The Company's registrar and transfer agent, Computershare Investor Services Inc., will prepare an alphabetical list of shareholders as of such Record Date showing the number of Common Shares held by each shareholder.
 A shareholder may examine the list during usual business hours at the offices of Computershare Investor Services Inc., 100 University Avenue, 8th Floor, Toronto, Ontario, Canada, M5J 2Y1, and at the Meeting.
 Each shareholder named in the list will be entitled to one vote per Common Share shown opposite his, her or its name on the said list, even though he, she or it has since that date disposed of his, her or its Common Shares.

-As at the date of this Circular, to the knowledge of the directors and executive officers of the Company, other than Resource Capital Fund VI L.P. ("RCF"), no person or company beneficially owns, or controls or directs, directly or indirectly, voting securities of the Company carrying more than 10% of the voting rights attaching to any class of outstanding voting securities of the Company.
-As at the date of this Circular, to the knowledge of the directors and executive officers of the Company, RCF beneficially owns, controls or directs, directly or indirectly, 267,221,788 Common Shares representing 39.1% of the issued and outstanding capital of the Company.
+As at the date of this Circular, to the knowledge of the directors and executive officers of the Company, other than Resource Capital Fund VI L.P. ("RCF") and Pallinghurst Nickel International Ltd. ("Pallinghurst"), no person or company beneficially owns, or controls or directs, directly or indirectly, voting securities of the Company carrying more than 10% of the voting rights attaching to any class of outstanding voting securities of the Company.
+As at the date of this Circular, to the knowledge of the directors and executive officers of the Company, (i) RCF beneficially owns, controls or directs, directly or indirectly, 133,610,894 Common Shares representing 15.7% of the issued and outstanding capital of the Company, and (ii) Pallinghurst beneficially owns, controls or directs, directly or indirectly, 146,986,407 Common Shares representing 17.3% of the issued and outstanding capital of the Company.